 2 15th St NW, Washington, DC 20024.

 It was the first monument built in DC.
-The construction started in 1848 and opened to the public in 1888.
+The construction started in 1848, and it opened to the public in 1888.
 Overall it took 30 years to build; the delays were due to funding issues and the Civil War.

-Standing 555 feet tall, made it the tallest building in the world back then, and today it is still the tallest building in DC, and will stay so, by law.
+Standing 555 feet tall, making it the tallest building in the world back then, and today it is still the tallest building in DC and will stay so, by law.
 It is also considered as one of the best view spots in the area.

 In the past, women and children had to climb 898 steps since the elevator was not considered safe.
-Nowadays, the elevator is under constructions till spring 2019.
+Nowadays the access to the top of the monument is open to all.